 •Get campy.
 Dare yourself to go camping.
 This can be a wonderful experience for families; invite a group of friends to join you.
 Take it slow and easy: sleep in “camping cabins” or set up a tent in your own backyard!

 •Plan a picnic.
-Pack a simple picnic of cold food, grab a blanket and head to your closest park; kids love the spontaneity of picnics on a weeknight or on a lazy Sunday evening!
+Pack a simple picnic of cold food, grab a blanket and head to your closest park; everyone loves the spontaneity of picnics on a weeknight or on a lazy Sunday evening!

 •Make it a game.
 If hiking is no draw, play outdoor games like soccer, horseshoes, Wiffle ball, and Frisbee golf — or turn exploration into a competition: Who can spot the most squirrels, birds, or bats, or find the most unusual rocks, shells, or crystals?

 •Grow your own grub.
 Explore container gardening and grow your own herbs and vegetables; who doesn’t love to grow their own food!
 Then visit a local farm (your local farmer’s market is a great place to get connected to nearby farms).

 •Tune in to nature’s rhythms.
 Consider marking the full moon, new moon, or fall equinox with a hike, outdoor drum circle, or swim — we all love ritual, and it can be a fun, meaningful way to connect to nature ’s rhythms.
 Psst, I’m leading a fall equinox retreat this month!